starmessage/libSoftMeter/README.md

 **Project Objectives:**

-Track the usage and instalations of your shareware program via your existing Google Analytics account.
+Track the usage and instalations of your shareware program (and soon your mobile IOS app) via your existing Google Analytics account.

 **Operating system compatibility:**

-Already tested under:
 - Windows XP and later, 32/64 bit
 - OSX 10.6 and later, 64 bit